-The Gulf of Saint Lawrence is the outlet of North American Great Lakes via Saint Lawrence River into the Atlantic.
-The gulf is actually a semienclosed sea that covers an area of nearly 236,000 sq.kilometres (91,000 sq.miles) and contains around 35,000 cubic kilometres (8,400 cu.miles) of water, resulting in an average depth 148 m (486 ft).
+Gulf of Saint Lawrence is the outlet of North American Great Lakes via Saint Lawrence River into the Atlantic Ocean.
+The gulf is actually a semienclosed sea that covers an area of nearly 236,000 km2 (91,000 ml2).
+This unique waterway contains around 35,000 km3 (8,400 ml3) of water, resulting in an average depth of 148 m (486 ft).

-The Gulf of Saint Lawrence has provided important marine fishery for a variety of First Nations that lived on its shores and used gulf's waters for transportation.
-The first sailing by a European in its waters was that by the French explorer Jacques Cartier in 1534.
-Cartier named the Saint Lawrence River's shores "The Country of Canadas", after the indigenous word which means "settlement" or "village", thus naming the 2nd largest country in the world.
-At just about the same time, Basques came to frequent the region for whale-hunting and trade with First Nations people of modern Canadian Quebec and Atlantic provinces.
+The Gulf of Saint Lawrence River was first sailed by an European in 1534 - by the French explorer Jacques Cartier (1491-1557) who claimed the current-day Canada's territory for France.
+He named it "The Country of Canadas", after the indigenous word for "settlement" / "village".
+At just about the same time, Basques came to frequent the region for whale-hunting and trade with First Nations people of modern-day Quebec and the rest of the Atlantic provinces.
 They left vestiges of presence in many locations - graveyards, furnaces, docks, etc.

 The Gulf of St Lawrence cruise port map is interactive.
 It shows the port's exact location, along with the real-time cruise ship traffic (if any) in its vicinity - today, and right now.
 By zooming-out you can see other cruise ship ports located near Gulf of St Lawrence, Canada.